Chapel carrying at Bad Eisenkappel on the 1st of February and Candlemas on the 2nd of February

 But if it's clear and bright, then spring won't come so right.

-Still at the beginning of the 20th century, in the rural areas of Austria and Bavaria the "farmhand's year" did end on Candlemas.
+Even at the beginning of the 20th century, in the rural areas of Austria and Bavaria the "farmhand's year" still ended on Candlemas.
 The farmhands and farm girls received their yearly pay on the 2nd of February.
 They could then either renew their job for another farmhand's year or move on to another farm between the 3rd and the 5th of February.

 It’s good to know: